Marc Newson for Knoll

 University provided Newson with the space and materials to create, while his job at the Kings Cross news agency provided an informal but foundational education in design history, including the early 1980’s European design scene – one of Ettore Sottsass and the Memphis movement.
 Immersing himself in magazines like Domus, Flash Art, Casa Vogue and Ottogano, Newson became increasingly interested in the technical aspects of his work.
 He gravitated to furniture design, claiming that furniture is, “so close to the body that designing furniture was as valid a form of jewelry as making a necklace.”

 Design patrons and manufacturers sought Newson out, admiring his ability to deploy cutting-edge materials to achieve organic, playful forms.
-Over the next three decades, Newson worked across industries – Flos to Apple, and in every scale – earrings to airplanes, to create a body of work that is as diverse as it consistent.
+Over the next three decades, Newson worked across industries – Flos to Apple, and in every scale – necklaces to airplanes, to create a body of work that is as diverse as it consistent.

-Today, Newson continues to push the boundaries of materials and technology, testing and designing on the razor thing edge that is the outer limit of a machine's capability or a material's application.
+Today, Newson continues to push the boundaries of materials and technology, testing and designing on the razor thin edge that is the outer limit of a machine's capability or a material's application.
 Too much pressure and the design may fall apart, too little and Newson's signature dynamism may never reach its futuristic state.
 Newson's designs, from the Lockheed Lounge to the Aluminum Side Chair for Knoll, simultaneously convey a degree of finesse and industrial strength that is both perplexing and captivating.